For OVERSIZED Plant Orders delivery will be one charge of £60 for Greater & Outer London or £95 or £145 for selected Further Distance postcodes.

 To check delivery cost add your plants to basket, then you can type your postcode in our Quick Delivery Price Check.

-A long-blooming deciduous beauty that can be grown as a shrub or a tree, the Crape Myrtle, also known as Lagerstroemia Indica, is a colourful addition to every garden.
-In spring Lagerstroemia Indica Varieties produce oval leaves measuring 2-8 inches, depending on type, which are a dark, glossy green for the whole summer.
+Lagerstroemia Indica Rosea Grassi or Crape Myrtle A long-blooming deciduous beauty that can be grown as a shrub or a tree, the Crape Myrtle, also known as Lagerstroemia Indica, is a colourful addition to every garden.
+In spring Lagerstroemia Indica produce oval leaves measuring 2-8 inches, depending on type, which are a dark, glossy green for the whole summer.
 Blooming soon after foliage emerges the stunning flower display appears after the frosts have cleared and remains in bloom until late September.
 Flowers grow in panicles 6-18 inches in length and resemble crinkled crepe paper in red, rose, pink, purple or white depending on your variety.

 Myrtle is popular with birds in a wildlife garden, and the long season flowers provide nectar for our pollinators too.
-Crape Myrtle Mixed Varieties do well in a container if you’re able to water them in the summer and keep the pot on feet during winter to prevent any water-logging around the roots.
+Crape Myrtles do well in a container if you’re able to water them in the summer and keep the pot on feet during winter to prevent any water-logging around the roots.

-If you are looking for a brightly coloured ornamental shrub or tree that requires little maintenance Crepe Myrtle Mixed Varieties are a top choice.
+If you are looking for a brightly coloured ornamental shrub or tree that requires little maintenance Crepe Myrtles are a top choice.
 They are often overlooked, which is a shame because they are perfect for urban and country gardens, fitting into most landscapes with a vibrant splash of long lasting colour.